sarapis/orservices/readme.md

 **👉Configuration**
    * Run git clone https://github.com/sarapis/orservices.git
    * Create a MySQL database for the project
-   * mysql -u root -p, if using Vagrant: mysql -u homestead -psecret
+   * mysql -u root -p, if using Vagrant: mysql -u homestead -p secret
    * From the projects root run cp .env.example .env
    * Configure your .env file
-   * Run composer -W update from the projects root folder
+   * Run composer install from the projects root folder
    * Run npm install & npm run dev from the projects root folder
-   * From the projects root folder run sudo chmod -R 755 ../orservices
+   * From the projects root folder run sudo chmod -R 755 /orservices
    * From the projects root folder run php artisan key:generate
-   * From the projects root folder run php artisan migrate
-   * From the projects root folder run php artisan db:seed
    * From the projects root folder run composer dump-autoload

 **👉Database upload**
    * Create database and upload sql dump file from database/dump/latest_date.sql
+   * If you import the database then no need to Run php artisan migrate command.
+   * Once the database is setup you have to add DB configuration to .env file.

 **👉Local Development Server**